How does a VPN works?

 Some websites don’t like users who use VPN connections.
 While they can’t usually tell who those are, a red flag may be multiple users all originating from the same IP address.
 That’s why the best VPN service providers regularly update their IP addresses to avoid getting blacklisted.

 What Does a VPN Hide?

 A VPN hides your IP address, geographic location, web browsing history, torrenting activities on P2P network, and a lot more other personal data.

 This is made possible with a combination of secure communication protocols, encryption technologies, and private servers.

 VPN Features Explained

 Although the core features of VPNs are mainly fixed, many VPNs today come with extras.
-For example, Double VPN, Kill Switches, or Banner blocking.
+For example, Double VPN, Kill Switches, or Split Tunneling.
 Each of these features exist for a specific purpose – but the VPN can technically function without some of them.

 Rather than enabling them all and possibly causing your connection to slow down or be otherwise affected considerably, you have options.
 If you knew what each of them was for, you could tailor them to suit your specific needs.

 If you are new, we strongly recommend SurfShark, NordVPN, and ExpressVPN.